Last Updated on 9 months by DIARYNIGRACIA

 All I see now is the picture of myself breaking free of earth’s gravity for a while, and soaring off to the perfect dream through my vision.

-I know that recognizing rewards will be just an exact proportion to the service I give.
+I know that recognizing rewards will be just an exact proportion of the service I give.

 I know in my heart, the chosen path I take, will return me more into a well-rounded, and fulfilled person than when I left our beloved country.
-And only my diary can tell the journey I’ve had.
+Only my diary can tell the journey I’ve had.

 A poem I made “Ang Munti kong Pagnanais”